 His publications include a book on the use of the criminal ban in thirteenth-century Siena, Italy, a guide to consilia, or printed editions of medieval European legal briefs, in the United States, which has now become a standard reference work on the subject for law school libraries internationally, and a study of the comparable practices of medieval imprisonment.
 He also contributed to a multi-volume catalogue of Canon and Roman Law manuscripts in the Vatican Library.
 His current book projects include a new manuscript edition of the 1420 Treaty of Troyes, a discourse on the social contract, and a collection of open letters to his students on core topics such as suffering, friendship, wisdom, the fool, and self-knowledge.
 He holds a U.S. Copyright on an innovative academic website used as a pilot in core programs.

-Awards include Phi Beta Kappa, Fulbright, National Endowment and Woodrow Wilson Fellowships.
+Awards include Distinguished Service to the Core at Columbia, Phi Beta Kappa, Fulbright, National Endowment, and Woodrow Wilson Fellowships.
 He has reviewed for NEH, acted as a trustee of the Stonewall Community Foundation, and served as an academic interpreter at the Guggenheim Museum in New York City.
-At present, he is on the Advisory Boards of Community Impact and the Heyman Center Colloquia Series at Columbia University.
+At present, he is on the Advisory Boards of Community Impact, the Heyman Center Colloquia Series, and the Center for Capitalism and Society at Columbia University.